pilotmoon/PopClip-Extensions/README.md

     # make the text ALL CAPS
     print input.upcase

-See also the [Uppercase](https://github.com/pilotmoon/PopClip-Extensions/tree/master/source/Uppercase) extension on for a working example.
+See also the [Uppercase](https://github.com/pilotmoon/PopClip-Extensions/tree/master/source/Uppercase) extension for a working example.

 ### Key Code format
 Key presses should be expressed as a dictionary with the following keys: